frictionlessdata/frictionless-py/README.md

 - `inspector.inspect(source, profile=<profile>, **options)` should be called
 - a returning value will be a report dictionary

+#### Dataset

 Goodtables support different sources for an inspection.
 But it should be convertable to dataset presented on a figure 1.
 Details will be explained in the next sections:

 ![Dataset](files/dataset.png)

+#### Report

 As a result of inspection goodtables returns a report dictionary.
-It includes valid flag, count of errors, list of reports per table etc. See example above for an instance.
+It includes valid flag, count of errors, list of reports per table including errors etc. See example above for an instance.
 A report structure and all errors are standartised and described in **data quality spec**:

 > https://github.com/roll/goodtables-next/tree/master/goodtables/spec.json

+Report errors are categorized by type:

+- source - data can't be loaded or parsed
+- structure - general tabular errors like duplicate headers
+- schema - error of checks against JSON Table Schema

+Report errors are categorized by context:

+- dataset - the whole dataset errors like invalid datapackage
+- table - the whole table errors like bad encoding
+- head - headers errors
+- body - contents errors

 ### Profiles